neil9669/puzzlezoo/README.md

 [View the live project here.](https://puzzlezoo.plamersaurus.co.uk)

 This site provides an example of an interactive user experience.
 This is in the form of a simple jigsaw type puzzle that the user must successfully complete.
-It demostrates drag and drop interaction of the puzzle pieces and start and change buttons to select a new picture and scramble the pieces.
+It demostrates drag and drop interaction of the puzzle pieces and start and change actions to select a new picture and scramble the pieces.

+I decided to aim it more at children and base the puzzles on a zoo theme with colourful cartoon animals to solve.

 <h2 align="center"><img src="docs/responsive.PNG"></h2>